 The Court ruled that the Constitution did not protect sodomy, and therefore individual states could make their own laws on the subject, regardless of the privacy argument.

 This decision would remain in place until 2003.
-Responding a weapon disturbance call, Houston authorities entered John Lawrence’s home.
+Responding to a weapon disturbance call, Houston authorities entered John Lawrence’s home.
 Similarly to Hardwick’s case, the police caught him having sex with another man, and they were arrested for violating Texas’s “Homosexual Conduct” law.

-The case was brought to the Texas’s Court of Appeals, where they ruled that the law was unconstitutional under the Fourteenth Amendment which protects the rights of all citizens.
+The case was brought to the Texas’s Court of Appeals, where they ruled that the law was unconstitutional under the Fourteenth Amendment, which protects the rights of all citizens.

-The case made its way to the Supreme Court where they ruled in favor of Lawrence.
+The case made its way to the Supreme Court, where they ruled in favor of Lawrence.
 After the decision, the Supreme Court overturned its earlier decision in Bowers v.
 Hardwick, and prohibited the creation of anti-sodomy laws throughout the country.

 What differentiated the Lawrence case from Bowers v.
 Hardwick is the fact that Texas’s law specifically targeted gay men—sodomy between heterosexual couples wasn’t criminalized.
 Since the Fourteenth Amendment guarantees equal protection for all citizens, this would inherently extend to gay men.

 Olmstead v.
 United States (1928) & Katz v.
 United States (1967)

 Sometimes you say things over the phone that you would hope no one but the other person on the line will hear.
 But not to worry!
 Unless you’re a wanted criminal or suspect, the FBI really has no reason to listen in on your embarrassing phone call about your sloppy night out.